 What is the average credit card APR?

-According to the Federal Reserve’s data for the first quarter of 2019, the average APR across all credit card accounts was 15.09% — the highest rate recorded since 1994.
+According to the Federal Reserve’s data for the first quarter of 2020, the average APR across all credit card accounts was 15.09%.

 And these statistics don’t tell the whole story.
 The average APR may also vary depending on the kind of card you’re looking at.
 For example, secured credit cards often come with higher APRs than unsecured credit cards.

 Another general rule of thumb?
 The lower your credit, the higher your APR.
 Cards aimed at people who need to work on their credit can come with some pretty hefty APRs.

 Capital One® Secured Mastercard®, for example, has a variable APR of 26.99% for purchases and balance transfers, while Indigo® Platinum Mastercard® features a slightly better (but still not great) APR of 24.9% for purchases.